 I leased my first farm 12 years ago and raised African Cichlids.
 A major cold snap in January 2010 killed most of the cichlids I had on the farm, but I was able to survive collecting and selling shrimp until I got back on my feet.
 I restocked with the intention of only raising fish indoors.
 I moved to a new, bigger facility in 2014.

-Our current facility consists of 2 greenhouses and three buildings.
-We have 620 fish tanks and 62 vats.
-We will be adding 30-40 more vats in the near future.
+Our current facility consists of 3 greenhouses and four buildings.
+We have appoximately 800 fish tanks and 180 vats.

 I am doing what I love for a living.
 I wouldn't want to do anything else.